-The eQube™ is a highly accurate, broadband, stable capacitive electric potential sensor for subsurface resistivity imaging that can operate in areas where conventional technology functions poorly or not at all, such as very arid regions, sand, ice, gravel, caliche, exposed rock, and on volcanic rock as well as extremely cold and hot environments.
-The sensor makes a capacitive contact to the earth, which means it can be placed on the ground without the need for porous pots or burial of the sensing element.
+The eQube™ is a highly accurate, broadband, stable capacitive electric potential sensor for subsurface resistivity imaging that can operate in areas where conventional technology functions poorly or not at all, such as very arid regions, sand, desert ice, frozen tundra, gravel, caliche, exposed rock, and on volcanic rock.
+In addition, the sensor can function in extremely cold and hot environments as well as more common environments like grass and farm land.
+The sensor makes a capacitive contact to the Earth, which means it can be placed on the ground without the need for porous pots or burial of the sensing element.
 These qualities make it especially beneficial for:

 - Terrains where other E-field sensors do not function well, such as desert, frozen tundra, gravels, and volcanic rock, etc.

 - Regions where environmental invasion should be minimized and/or permitting is difficult

 - Circumstances where fast cycle times, small crews, or minimal materials and gear are desirable, such as remote or distant locations, large projects, and for noise/sensitivity surveillance and characterization for feasibility studies and survey design